nealsaxena27/CS103-Project/README.md

 ## styles.css
 A single CSS document for all the pages.
 All pages linked with this CSS file.
+Update [02-Nov-23]: Updated it to contain further styling for modifications made

 ## Other details
 <ul>